alextheys/WeatherReport/README.md

 The times brought back from supported cites (London, Hong Kong) are in the local timezone.
 That is highlighted in the UI next to the sunrise and sunset.

+I would like to improve on the model layer, this was a simple implementation of a small API and due to its simplicity I used the basic org.json.JSONObject to retrieve element from the json feed returned.

+In a more complicated environment I would create a model layer with POJOs and use Jackson to serialize/deserialize the JSON.